Well-being contributing factors: Social ties

 In the article "Finding Happiness after Harvard", George Vaillant concluded a study on what aspects of life are important for "successful living".
 In the 1940s, Arlie Bock, while in charge of the Harvard Health Services, started a study, selecting 268 Harvard students from graduating classes of 1942, '43, and '44.
 He sought to identify the aspects of life contributing to "successful living".
 In 1967, the psychiatrist George Vaillant continued the study, undertaking follow-up interviews to gauge the lives of many of the students.
 In 2000, Vaillant again interviewed these students as to their progress in life.
 Vaillant observed: health, close relationships, and how participants dealt with their troubles.
 Vaillant found a key aspect to successful living is healthy and strong relationships.

 A widely publicized study from 2008 in the British Medical Journal reported happiness in social networks may spread from person to person.
 Researchers followed nearly 5000 individuals for 20 years in the long-standing Framingham Heart Study and found clusters of happiness and unhappiness that spread up to 3 degrees of separation on average.
 Happiness tended to spread through close relationships like friends, siblings, spouses, and next-door neighbors; researchers reported happiness spread more consistently than unhappiness through the network.
 Moreover, the structure of the social network appeared to affect happiness, as people who were very central (with many friends, and friends of friends) were significantly happier than those on the network periphery.
 People closer with others are more likely to be happy themselves.
-Overall, the results suggest happiness can spread through a population like a virus.
-Having a best friend buffers one's negative life experiences.
+Overall, the results suggest happiness can spread through a population like a virus.Rob Stein,"Happiness Can Spread Among People Like a Contagion, Study Indicates," The Washington Post, December 5, 2008, Page A08 Having a best friend buffers one's negative life experiences.
 When one's best friend is present Cortisol levels are decreased and feelings of self-worth increase.

 Neuroeconomist Paul Zak studies morality, oxytocin, and trust, among other variables.
 Based on research findings, Zak recommends: people hug others more often to get into the habit of feeling trust.
 He explains "eight hugs a day, you'll be happier, and the world will be a better place".

 Recently, Anderson et al. found that sociometric status (the amount of respect one has from face-to-face peer group) is significantly and causally related to happiness as measured by subjective well-being.